IzaacMammadov/docs.urbit.org/content/courses/hoon-school/C-azimuth.md

 Each Urbit ID point is a 128-bit address.
-Urbit is structured with a hierarchy of addressable points, and bands of smaller values (preceded by many zeroes) have more “weight” in the system and broker access for higher-addressed points.
+Urbit is structured with a hierarchy of addressable points, and bands of smaller values (preceded by more zeroes) have more "weight" in the system and broker access to higher-addressed points.

-- **Galaxies** represent the “governing council” of Urbit, primarily concerned with peer discovery and packet routing as well as network protocol governance.
+- **Galaxies** represent the "governing council" of Urbit, primarily concerned with peer discovery and packet routing as well as network protocol governance.
 Galaxies allocate star address space.
 - **Stars** provide peer discovery services, handle distribution of